-The Federal Policy applies to all enrolled students at MCLA, whether or not they are recipients of financial aid.
-The policy pertians to all tuition, room, board, fees, and other charges by the College; exceptions include non-refundable housing, orientation, and admissions deposits, when applicable.
+This Federal Policy applies to all enrolled students at MCLA, who withdraw from the College whether or not they are recipients of financial aid.
+The policy pertains to all tuition, room, board, fees, and other charges by the College; exceptions include non-refundable housing, orientation, and admissions deposits, when applicable.

-If you withdraw before the first day of classes (official opening), you receive a 100% refund.
+If you withdraw from the College before the first day of classes (official opening), you receive a 100% refund.

 All refunds after the start of school are pro-rated up to the 60% point of the semester.
 NO refunds are made after the 60% point.